 WAC 246-282-034 Wild seed permit.

-(1) The department will issue a wild seed permit to a person to move shellfish from a harvest site in a growing area classified by the department as "conditionally approved" in closed status, "restricted," or "prohibited," if all of the following conditions are met.
+(1) The department mayissue a wild seed permit to move shellfish from a harvest site in a growing area classified by the department as Prohibited.

+(2) For a person to get a wild seed permit from the department, the following requirements must be met:

-(a) The person possesses a valid shellfish operation license.
+(a) The person has a valid shellfish operation license;

-(b) The person possesses a harvest site certificate listing both the initial harvest site for the seed and the grow-out site.
+(b) The person has a harvest site certificate listing both the initial harvest site for the seed and the grow-out site;

-(c) The original harvest site has acceptable levels of poisonous chemicals, is not in an area known to be a hazardous chemical disposal site, and is not in a closure zone of a wastewater treatment plant or marina.
+(c) The original harvest site has acceptable levels of poisonous chemicals, is not in an area known to be a hazardous chemical disposal site, and is not in a closure zone of a wastewater treatment plant or marina;

-(d) The grow-out site is in a natural body of water classified by the department as "approved" or "conditionally approved."
+(d) The grow-out site is in a natural body of water classified by the department as Approved or Conditionally Approved;

-(e) The person submits a completed written application and plan of operations approved by the department completely describing the procedures of the wild seed operation, including the size distribution of the seed.
+(e) The person submits a complete application on a form developed by the department and a written plan of operations that completely describes the procedures of the wild seed operation, including the size distribution of the seed; and

-(f) The person pays the department a wild seed permit application fee or renewal fee as required by this chapter.
+(f) The person pays the applicable fee as required by WAC 246-282-990.

-(2) A person operating under a wild seed permit must:
+(3) A person operating under a wild seed permit must: